jibon-roy/cartel-ajustado-inicias/Readme.txt

 Please read carefully
 ----------------------

-To run this project in localhost server:
+To run this tailwind project in localhost server:

 1. Open this folder in Visual Code Studio
 2. Open terminal (Ctrl+J)